emirhannkilic/pitstop-predictor/README.md

 python game.py
 ```

 A window will open showing a 2D elliptical track with three cars racing.
-The HUD displays each car's lap count and a color-coded tire wear bar.
+The HUD displays each car's lap count, a color-coded tire wear bar, pit status (IN PIT / PIT SOON), and a safety car banner when active.

 ## License